US and global economic outlook deteriorates in Trump trade war, IMF says

-WASHINGTON (AP) — The outlooks for the U.S. and global economies have significantly worsened in the wake of President Donald Trump's tariffs and the uncertainty they have created, the International Monetary Fund said Tuesday.
+WASHINGTON (AP) — The U.S. and global economies will likely slow significantly in the wake of President Donald Trump's tariffs and the uncertainty they have created, the International Monetary Fund said Tuesday.

 The IMF said that the global economy will grow just 2.8% this year, down from its forecast in January of 3.3%, according to its latest World Economic Outlook.
 And in 2026, global growth will be 3%, the fund predicts, also below its previous 3.3% estimate.

-China is also forecast to grow more slowly because of U.S. tariffs.
-The IMF now expects it will expand 4% this year and next, down roughly half a point from its previous forecasts.
+China is now projected to expand 4% this year and next, down roughly half a point from its previous forecasts.

 The forecasts underscore the widespread impact of both the tariffs and the uncertainty they have created.
 Every country in the world is affected, the IMF said, by hikes in US import taxes that have now lifted average U.S. duties to about 25%, the highest in a century.